humbertogouveiabefore/Automation_Cypress/README.md

 # Automation Cypress

-#### I publish in that repository, my projects and some ideas, in my trailhead of cypress automation.
+#### I publish in that repository, my projects and some ideas of my knowledge trail in cypress.

 #### Let's Learn Together?!